 Dynamic arming of UFLS in South Australia commenced rollout in October 2022.
-The project will recover an estimated 385 MW. to the UFLS scheme in South Australia by the time of first phase completion in 2024.
-It is anticipated that South
+The project will recover an estimated 385 MW91 to the UFLS scheme in South Australia by the time of first phase completion in 2024.
+It is anticipated that SA Power Networks will continue to monitor feeder flows, and maintain suitable coverage of dynamic arming over time, as more feeders pass reverse flow thresholds.